offalynne/Input/docs/6.2/Functions-(Virtual-Button-Setup).md

 |`upVerb`   |string  |Verb to bind touching the top of the button to                                                             |
 |`downVerb` |string  |Verb to bind touching the bottom of the to                                                                 |

-Binds the virtual button to a set of basic Input verbs, one for each direction and an extra one for touching the dpad at all.
+Binds the virtual button to a set of basic Input verbs, one for each direction and an extra one for touching the virtual button at all.
 Verbs are triggered as **analogue**, meaning that verbs will be sent values from `0` to `1` as a hardware thumbstick would.

 #### **Example**